rikharink/keywordblocker/README.md

 ## Build instructions

 -   checkout the repository and run yarn install
--   npm run dev will build a development version of the extension in the dist folder
+-   yarn run dev will build a development version of the extension in the dist folder
--   npm run dist will build the release version
+-   yarn run dist will build the release version

 Note: